PenkD/FileOrganizerInC-/README.md

+# File Organizer
+Download the EXE and run
+Enter a valid directory

+Issue #1
+Q: "I put "Downloads" for my directory and it says its invalid"
+A: Enter C:\users\(name)\Downloads

-Build it with my code if you're not comfortable running the EXE. https://visualstudio.microsoft.com/downloads/
+Build it with my code if you're not comfortable running the EXE or just use the python script (you can view the code easily). https://visualstudio.microsoft.com/downloads/
 Made in C# console app